 Rana Begum received her Fine Arts Degree in painting from the Chelsea College of Art and Design and her Master of Fine Arts in painting from the Slade School of Fine Art, in London, where she currently lives and works.

 Lodged between optical art and minimalism, Rana’s works draw their inspiration from repetitive geometric patterns found within Islamic art and urban architecture.
-Rana’s work is crystalline, simple, pure and hard-edged.
-She takes her experience of the vibrant collage of the urban environment and concentrates it through a process of refinement and filtration.
-Her work, minimal in its formal language, imposes order and system, as all art must, by abstracting those moments of accidental, aesthetic wonder.
-We find bands of deep colour that slowly bleed into each other or else, sit hard by each other.
-Each mini-colour field might be imagined as representing a momentary visual memory, the remembrance of a colour seen in a specific place and at a specific time, reified, becoming a perfect version of itself.
+She takes her experience of the vibrant collage of the urban environment and concentrates it through a process of distillation and filtration.
+Her work, minimal in its formal language, imposes order and system by abstracting those moments of accidental, aesthetic wonder.

-Rana’s works have been acquired by international institutions and foundations including Art Museum of Western Virginia, Virginia, USA; Ernst & Young Collection, London, UK; Dahl Gallery, Lucerne, Switzerland; British Telecom Headquarters, London, UK; The London Institute, London, UK; Farjam Collection, Dubai, UAE; and most recently MoNA (Museum of Old and New Art), Tasmania.
+Rana’s works have been acquired by international institutions and foundations including Art Museum of Western Virginia, Virginia, USA; Ernst & Young Collection, London, UK; British Telecom Headquarters, London, UK; The London Institute, London, UK; and MoNA (Muse-um of Old and New Art), Tasmania.